-As of 2010, the total population of Zhagyab County is 54,000, of which Tibetans account for 99% of the total population, and the other ethnic groups include Han, Bai, and Hui ethnic groups accounting for 1% of the total population.
+As of 2010, the total population of Zhagyab County is 54,000, of which Tibetans account for 99% of total population, and other ethnic groups include Han, Bai, and Hui ethnic groups accounting for 1% of total population.

-The Tibetan opera in Zhagyab County is one of the famous Tibetan operas in three counties in Chamdo.
-It has high historical research value, and it is also a kind of opera that the people of Zhagyab County particularly like.
-It was listed as a district-level “intangible cultural heritage” protection unit in the Tibet Autonomous Region in 2010.
+Tibetan opera in Zhagyab County is one of famous Tibetan operas in three counties in Chamdo.
+It has high historical research value, and it is also a kind of opera that people of Zhagyab County particularly like.
+It was listed as a district-level “intangible cultural heritage” protection unit in Tibet Autonomous Region in 2010.

 Around 200-100 BC, primitive tribes began to appear in Zhagyab, and this tribal era lasted for more than 800 years.

-In the Tang Dynasty, it belonged to Tubo kingdom.
+In Tang Dynasty, it belonged to Tubo kingdom.

-In the Yuan Dynasty, it was under the jurisdiction of Yisimargan Wanhu Mansion.
+In Yuan Dynasty(AD 1271-AD 1368), it was under the jurisdiction of Yisimargan Wanhu Mansion.

-In the fifty-eighth year of Kangxi Emperor in the Qing Dynasty (1719 AD), Zhagyab was the benefice of the fourth living Buddha of Magun Temple
+In 58th year of Emperor Kangxi of Qing Dynasty (1719 AD), Zhagyab was benefice of 4th living Buddha of Magun Temple

-In the third year of Xuantong of the Qing Dynasty (1911), the Qing government set up directors in Zhagyab
+In 3rd year of Emperor Xuantong of Qing Dynasty (1911), Qing government set up directors in Zhagyab

-In the first year of the Republic of China (1912), Zhagyab established a county.
+In the 1styear of Republic of China (1912), Zhagyab established a county.

-After the 4th year of the Republic of China (1915), Zhagyab came under the jurisdiction of the local government of Tibet, and was renamed Zhagyab zong, and the “Larrang” government was established.
+After 4th year of Republic of China (1915), Zhagyab came under jurisdiction of Kashag regime, and was renamed Zhagyab zong, and “Larrang” government was established.

-In 1959, the Zhagyab zong Liberation Committee was established,
+In 1959, Zhagyab zong Liberation Committee was established,